apache/apisix/docs/en/latest/plugins/key-auth.md

 The `key-auth` Plugin is used to add an authentication key (API key) to a Route or a Service.

 This works well with a [Consumer](../terminology/consumer.md).
 Consumers of the API can then add their key to the query string or the header to authenticate their requests.
+The Consumer Name and Consumer Group ID are written to the request header and passed to Upstream if a match is made to the corresponding Consumer.

 ## Attributes